MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - **BIOS** = Basic Input/Output System

 <p align="justify">BIOS stands for Basic Input/Output System, the firmware we talked about in the above boot procedure.
 It is stored on an EPROM (Erasable Programmable Read-Only Memory), allowing the manufacturer to push out updates easily.
 It provides many helper functions that allow reading boot sectors of attached storage and printing things on screen.
-You can access BIOS during the initial phases of the boot procedure by pressing del, F2 or F10.</p>
+Asrock Motherboard can access BIOS during the initial phases of the boot procedure by pressing Del, F11 (Enter Setup).</p>

 **What is EFI?**